Our Halifax Psychology Team

 Deborah Bird, MSc.

 Deborah received her Master of Science degree in Clinical Psychology from Capella University in 2003 after completing her Bachelor of Arts at St. Thomas University.
-She has over 17 years’ experience providing assessments and treatment to children, adolescents, adults, families, and couples in schools, outpatient mental health facilities, and private practice settings.
-Deborah is a registered clinical psychologist with the Nova Scotia Board of Examiners (NSBEP) in Psychology.
+She has over 19 years’ experience providing assessments and treatment to children, adolescents, adults, families, and couples in schools, outpatient mental health facilities, and private practice settings.
+Deborah is a registered clinical psychologist with the Nova Scotia Board of Examiners (NSBEP) in Psychology, #R0637

 Deborah’s Therapy Approach

-She prides herself on using evidence-based techniques specific to her client’s difficulties to assist her in supporting a collaborative and holistic approach to her treatment practices.
-Among the many evidence-based therapeutic approaches, Deborah mainly focuses on using: narrative therapy, Cognitive Behavioural Therapy (CBT), emotion focused therapy, mindfulness therapy and acceptance and commitment therapy.
+Deborah prides herself on using evidence-based techniques specific to her client’s difficulties to assist her in supporting a collaborative and holistic approach to her treatment practices.
+Among the many evidence-based therapeutic approaches, Deborah mainly focuses on using: Cognitive Behavioural Therapy (CBT), Emotion Focused Therapy, Mindfulness Therapy and Acceptance and Commitment Therapy.

 Dedication to Life Long Learning

 Deborah believes that life long learning is important in order to remain up to date with evidence-based practices.
-Most recently, she has attended an externship on Emotion Focused Therapy for couples and Acceptance and Commitment Therapy for Adolescents and Adults.
+Most recently, she has focussed on gaining in depth training in Acceptance and Commitment Therapy for Adolescents and Adults.